sjgallagher2/EMerge/README.md

-## TO EVERYBODY, PLEASE READ
+## Introduction

 Hello everybody.
 Thanks for showing interest in this repository.
-Due to me using a free Github account managing a private repository got too frustrating.

-If all is well it should not be possible for others to push anything to this repository besides me.
+Feel free to download your version of EMerge and start playing around with it!
 If you have suggestions/changes/questions either use the Github issue system or join the Discord using the following link:

 **https://discord.gg/7PF4WcS6uA**